TNowalk/my-next-project-course/milestone-3.md

 }
 ```

-Notice how the `comments` is just an array, in this case with a single comment ID in it.
+Notice how the `comments` is an array, in this case with a single comment ID in it.
 That's not very helpful, that would mean we'd have to make a second call to look up those comments and map them to their IDs.
 Luckily, Mongoose gives us the ability to automatically expand those objects.
 To do this, we'll need to update the project controller's `get` method, so open up `api/project/project.controller.js` and update the `get` method to look like this:

 ```
 // Retrieve a single project